25 memorable TV teachers

 Stacker surveyed the history of TV and chose 25 memorable teachers from a wide variety of TV shows including animated series, teen dramas, and iconic sitcoms, presented here in alphabetical order by the last name of the teacher.

 Any show attempting to capture the experience of childhood or adolescence would be incomplete without a teacher among its cast.
-From sources of inspiration and wisdom to comedic relief, from protagonist to villain, teachers have played a variety of roles throughout the history of TV.
-Keep reading to be reminded of 25 memorable TV teachers.
+From sources of inspiration and wisdom to comedic relief, and from protagonist to villain, teachers have played a variety of roles throughout the history of TV.
+If you're feeling nostalgic, keep reading to be reminded of these 25 memorable teachers from TV.

 You may also like: The best streaming services in 2021

-One of the most beloved characters from “How I Met Your Mother” is Lily Aldrin, the energetic and quirky wife of protagonist Ted’s best friend Marshall.
-Throughout the show, Ted recounts the story of how he met the mother of his children with his group of friends.
-Played by Alyson Hannigan, Lily’s profession as a kindergarten teacher is a source of much comedy throughout the series.
+One of the most beloved characters in “How I Met Your Mother” is Lily Aldrin (Alyson Hannigan), the energetic and quirky wife of Marshall Eriksen (Jason Segel).
+Throughout the show, Ted Mosby (Josh Radnor, voiced by Bob Saget for the narration from the future) recounts the story of how he met the mother of his children with his group of friends.
+Lily’s profession as a kindergarten teacher is a source of much comedy throughout the series.

-Based on the iconic book series “Little House” by Laura Ingalls Wilder, the TV show “Little House on the Prairie” captures the bucolic family life of the Ingalls in 1800s Minnesota.
-All three Ingalls daughters attend school in Walnut Grove, where they meet teacher Miss Beadle.
-The sweetheart teacher known for her caring manner eventually elopes with Adam Simms, the father of one of her students.
+Based on the iconic book series “Little House on the Prairie” by Laura Ingalls Wilder, the TV show “Little House on the Prairie” captures the bucolic family life of the Ingalls in 1800s Minnesota.
+All three Ingalls daughters attend school in Walnut Grove, where they meet teacher Miss Beadle (Charlotte Stewart).
+The sweetheart teacher known for her caring manner eventually elopes with Adam Simms (Joshua Bryant), the father of one of her students.

 With a title like “Saved by the Bell,” it is no surprise that this early ’90s sitcom makes this list.
-Set in the Los Angeles area Bayside High, the show depicts a group of high schoolers as they navigate their teenage years.
-The show was originally named “Good Morning, Miss Bliss,” and centered around teacher Carrie Bliss, portrayed by Haley Mills and inspired by former NBC president Brandon Tartikoff’s sixth-grade teacher.
+Set in the fictional Bayside High School in Los Angeles, the show depicts a group of high schoolers as they navigate their teenage years.
+The show was originally named “Good Morning, Miss Bliss,” and centered around teacher Carrie Bliss (Haley Mills) and was inspired by former NBC president Brandon Tartikoff’s sixth-grade teacher.

 Writer-producer Dan Harmon created the comedy sitcom “Community” to reflect his experience going to community college.
 The NBC show takes place at a community college in Colorado, where a former lawyer creates a study group for his Spanish class.
-The teacher of that class is none other than Señor Ben Chang, a sadistic psychopath who may not even know Spanish.
+The teacher of that class is none other than Señor Ben Chang (Ken Jeong), a sadistic psychopath who may not even know Spanish.

 Starring Fred Savage as Kevin Arnold, a young boy growing up in the late ’60s, “The Wonder Years” is a classic American series.
-Throughout the show Arnold’s math teacher, Mr. Collins, holds him to a high standard and pushes him to develop a strong work ethic.
-The actor who played Mr. Collins, Steven Gilborn, was actually a professor before turning to acting.
+Throughout the show, Arnold’s math teacher, Mr. Collins, holds him to a high standard and pushes him to develop a strong work ethic.
+The actor who played Mr. Collins, Steven Gilborn, was actually a professor before he turned to acting.